-Secondary Sch Secondary Schools Lead WSCC: Capital and Asset Management Unit - School Organisation organisations Team Main sources of information Planning School Places (WSCC, 2016) Existing provision WSCC acts as the Local Education Authority (LEA) for West Sussex.
+Secondary Sch ools Lead WSCC: Capital and Asset Management Unit - School Organisation organisations Team Main sources Planning School Places (WSCC, 2016) of information (· · · · · · · · · · · · · · · · · · · Existing provision WSCC acts as the Local Education Authority (LEA) for West Sussex.
 The County Council has a statutory duty to ensure that there is sufficient appropriate Secondary Education provision available across West Sussex.
 For 6 th form capacity and other post 16 education, please see the further education section below.
 The list below identifies all existing secondary schools - please note form entry (fe) refers to the number of classes in each year.
 In planning terms, a form of entry (fe) is 30 pupils.

-State Schools Shoreham Academy 9fe 1628 place school Sir Robert Woodard Academy: 8fe 1400 place school The following private secondary schools are located in Adur: Private Schools Lancing College Shoreham College Planned provision None Sources of funding and costs Planning for Schools 2016 states: 'Funding for the provision of additional school places or removal of surplus places in community and voluntary controlled schools is included in the County Council's Capital Programme' Key issues and dependencies It is considered that there should be sufficient places across the locality to accommodate secondary age pupils in the longer term (15 years).
+State Schools Shoreham Academy 9fe 1628 place school Sir Robert Woodard Academy: 8fe 1400 place school The following private secondary schools are located in Adur: Private Schools Lancing College Shoreham College Planned provision None Sources of funding and costs Planning for Schools 2016 states: 'Funding for the provision of additional school places or removal of surplus places in community and voluntary controlled schools is included in the County Council's Capital Programme' Key issues and dependencies -Schools in the Shoreham area are currently running at over the desired 95% capacity; as a result contributions are sought towards the delivery of expansion to a school of 0.5 FE.
+It is recognised that a half form entry would not occur in practice, so further funding would be required to bring this forward as a 1FE expansion; developments however should contribute to delivery of expanded buildings to accommodate their needs.
 Summary and role of LDF and IDP Infrastructure needs arising as a consequence of development will be expected to be met by the developer.
 Policy 30 of the Local Plan states that 'Development will be required to provide or contribute to the provision (and where appropriate, maintenance) of facilities, infrastructure and services made necessary by development, or where it gives rise to a need for additional or improved infrastructure.'
 It also states that 'Infrastructure should be provided at the appropriate time, prior to the development becoming operational or being occupied.
 Larger developments may need to be phased to ensure this requirement can be met.'
+This IDP (Section C) details required expansion of secondary school provision east of the River Adur to meet demand arising from development in Shoreham including at Shoreham Harbour